icerpc/icerpc-docs/pages/icerpc/customization/multiplexed-transport.md

 ## What is a multiplexed transport?

-A multiplexed transport is an abstraction that provides multiplexed communication using several streams between a client and server.
+A multiplexed transport is an abstraction that provides multiplexed communication between a client and server using several streams.

 IceRPC uses multiplexed transports for the implementation of the [icerpc protocol][icerpc-protocol].